-

 Have you seen an increase in (A) the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside; and (B) ‘continuation fund’ transactions where a financial sponsor divests one or more portfolio companies to funds managed by the same sponsor?

 There are a variety of capital structures used, ranging from ordinary equity investments with certain control rights, preferred equity or debt-like structures with limited governance rights but with the ability to participate in equity returns.
-While not a major feature of the Irish market in recent years, mezzanine debt and convertibles have also become more common.
-Typically, a financial sponsor who is taking a minority position will seek certain rights and protections including tag-along and drag-along rights, a right to information about the company, rights of first refusal in respect of new equity or debt issuances and board representation.
+Although not a major feature of the Irish market in recent years, mezzanine debt and convertibles have also become more common.
+Typically, a financial sponsor who is taking a minority position will seek certain rights and protections including tag-along rights, a right to information about the company, rights of first refusal in respect of new equity or debt issuances and board representation.
 It is important that a well negotiated shareholders agreement is put in place to ensure a minority investor obtains adequate protection, but in a way which does not unduly stifle the development of the relevant business.

 -